 - Unknown Armies plays with this trope.
 Magic is not inherently evil, but it draws peoples whose values are so alien to normal that they can't really be expected to uphold normal human ethics.
 As a consequence, this trope shows up, but much less than you expect from a modern horror game.
 When one adept gets power from subverting their sexuality to a porn star, another from having money (not using it, just having it), and a third from collecting (but not studying) old books, you can't expect these people to be terribly sane, can you?

 - Mage: The Ascension plays with this trope.
-The main adversary of most Player Characters, the Technocratic Union, use Magitek and is generally not evil.
-They conflict the the Traditions mostly over worldview, turning the conflict into one of Grayand Grey Morality where it's Romanticism vs. Enlightenment tragically fighting it out.
+The main adversary of most Player Characters, the Technocratic Union, use Magitek, and are corrupt but generally not evil.
+They conflict with the Traditions mostly over worldview, turning the conflict into one of Gray and Grey Morality where it's Romanticism vs. Enlightenment tragically fighting it out.
 But then the Nephandi, mages who have sworn themselves into the service of one Eldritch Abomination or another, are this trope personified.

 - Changeling: The Dreaming fae can mix this trope with the Fair Folk in some forms.